smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 (stationary phase) and the carrier gas (mobile phase).
-Carbon and nitrogen compounds eluting from the chromatographic column then pass through a combustion reactor (an alumina tube containing Cu, Ni and Pt wires maintained at 940 ºC) where they are oxidatively combusted.
-This is followed by a reduction reactor (an alumina tube containing three Cu wires maintained at 600 ºC) to reduce any nitrogen oxides to nitrogen.
+Carbon and nitrogen compounds eluting from the chromatographic column then pass through a combustion reactor (an alumina tube containing Cu, Ni and Pt wires maintained at 940 degree C) where they are oxidatively combusted.
+This is followed by a reduction reactor (an alumina tube containing three Cu wires maintained at 600 degree C) to reduce any nitrogen oxides to nitrogen.
 For hydrogen and oxygen a high temperature thermal conversion reactor is required.
 Water is then removed in a water separator by passing the gas stream through a tube constructed from a water permeable nafion membrane.
 The sample is then introduced into the ion source of the mass analyzer by an open split interface, and particles with m/z ratios of interest are counted by detectors..

 - **Source:**
 O-REx techniques